awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.md

 ## Creating DB instances for Amazon RDS on AWS Outposts<a name="rds-on-outposts.creating"></a>

 Creating an Amazon RDS on AWS Outposts DB instance is similar to creating an Amazon RDS DB instance in the AWS Cloud\.
-However, you must specify a DB subnet group that is associated with your Outpost\.
+However, make sure that you specify a DB subnet group that is associated with your Outpost\.

-An Amazon VPC can span all of the Availability Zones in an AWS Region\.
+A virtual private cloud \(VPC\) based on the Amazon VPC service can span all of the Availability Zones in an AWS Region\.
 You can extend any VPC in the AWS Region to your Outpost by adding an Outpost subnet\.
 To add an Outpost subnet to a VPC, specify the Amazon Resource Name \(ARN\) of the Outpost when you create the subnet\.

 Before you create an RDS on Outposts DB instance, you can create a DB subnet group that includes one subnet that is associated with your Outpost\.
 When you create an RDS on Outposts DB instance, specify this DB subnet group\.
 You can also choose to create a new DB subnet group when you create your DB instance\.